-MSC MEDIA AND COMMUNICATIONS (RESEARCH)
+MSc MEDIA AND COMMUNICATIONS (RESEARCH)

-- Course critical to assessment: A degree cannot be awarded unless the designated courses (MC499 and MC4M2) have been passed. - 2.
+- 1. Course critical to assessment: A degree cannot be awarded unless the designated courses MC499 and either MC4M2 or MC4M8 have been passed. - 2.
 Distinction/Merit borderline (scheme paragraph 3.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - 3.
 Merit/Pass borderline (scheme paragraph 3.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-MSC MEDIA, COMMUNICATION AND DEVELOPMENT
+MSc MEDIA, COMMUNICATION AND DEVELOPMENT

-MSC MEDIA AND COMMUNICATIONS
+MSc MEDIA AND COMMUNICATIONS

-MSC MEDIA AND COMMUNICATIONS (DATA AND SOCIETY)
+MSc MEDIA AND COMMUNICATIONS (DATA AND SOCIETY)

-MSC MEDIA AND COMMUNICATIONS (MEDIA AND COMMUNICATION GOVERNANCE)
+MSc MEDIA AND COMMUNICATIONS (MEDIA AND COMMUNICATION GOVERNANCE)

-MSC POLITICS AND COMMUNICATION
+MSc POLITICS AND COMMUNICATION

-MSC STRATEGIC COMMUNICATIONS
+MSc STRATEGIC COMMUNICATIONS